 History and description

-Estádio Beira-Rio officially opened on the 6th of April 1969 with a friendly against Benfica (2-1).
-Construction of the stadium had started a decade earlier following a period of successes of Internacional, which had resulted in their Estádio dos Eucaliptos becoming too small.
+Estádio Beira-Rio got built in the 1950s following a period of successes for Internacional, which had resulted in their Estádio dos Eucaliptos becoming too small.

 During the 2014 World Cup, Estádio Beira-Rio is set to host four group matches and one round of 16 match.